k-niss/bowtie/README.md

 ### Prerequisites

-Remember to install and then load the following packages before running
+Remember to install and then load the following packages before using the bowtie functions.

 ```
 library(igraph)       # Graph package